Basicprogrammer10/connorcode-writing/minecraft/powder-snow-farm.md

 This dispensing system is controlled by a hopper clock (with `35` items).
 The hopper clock can then be controlled with a toggle switch.
 It is also turned off if any of the following 'errors' are detected, storage full, out of skulkers, or out of buckets.
-If the farm is turned off eather by the player or by an error all the hopper minecarts and the player in a minecart are held in a
+If the farm is turned off by either the player or by an error, all the hopper mine carts and the player in a minecarts are held in a

 ## 🛸 Building

-Needing 12k gold, over 18k concrete blocks, and over 67k iron not including the buckets, this farm require a lot of materials.
+Needing 12k gold, over 18k concrete blocks, and over 67k iron not including the buckets, this farm requires a lot of materials.
 Luckily, we already had most, there was just a lot of crafting involved.

-I cleared an area in a snowy biome for the farm and level by level built it up.
+I spent a night just crafting resources for this, then built it the next day by clearing an area in a snowy biome and level by level built it up.

-This article is getting kinda boring, so I'll finish it up quickly :p.
+Unfortunately, I didn't do enough testing and found some problems after running the farm for a while.
+The first one was that hopper minecarts and player minecart would desync after some time.
+This turned out to be caused by the rail path for the hopper minecart being a bit shorter than the other one.

+The second major issue I found was with the minecart parking system.
+This system was indented to hold the minecart when the system was stopped so when it is restarted the minecart are all properly synced.
+This was solved by a full redesign of the parking systems.

+(These problems are all fixed in the schematic)

 <div ad info>
   Info